Twilight4/dotfiles/README.md

 </div>

 ## Installation
+> [!CAUTION]
-**Warning**: Blindly copying my personal system settings and configurations without a thorough understanding can result in serious issues such as compatibility, security and performance.
+> **Warning**: Blindly copying my personal system settings and configurations without a thorough understanding can result in serious issues such as compatibility, security and performance.
 Take the time to assess compatibility and customize responsibly to ensure a stable and secure computing environment before running `install.sh` script.
 Use at your own risk.

 ```bash
 # Clone the repository